-Students in the division are trained to reach high levels of achievement in their fields of special interest.
-The theatre program provides students with training in acting, production, and technical theatre work.
-All interested students are encouraged to develop a comprehension and appreciation of the role of theatre in the development of modern civilization.
+Students are trained to reach high levels of achievement in their disciplines.
+The theatre program provides students with training in both performance and production skills.
+All students are encouraged to develop an appreciation of the role theatre plays in the development of culture.

 The Speech and Theatre Department offers the courses listed on the following pages.
+A suggested plan of study in this area is given below.
 Students should select courses with the approval of a departmental advisor in order to fulfill the requirements of the four-year institution to which they plan to transfer.